Harsh-Aakoliya/ml-preprocessor/README.md

 ### Data Encoding

 ### Categorical Encoding
 The categoricalEncoding method can be used to perform one-hot encoding on a categorical column.
-You can pass the column name as an argument.
+You can pass the column name or a list of column names as an argument.

 ```
 preprocessor.categoricalEncoding('column_name')